christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

   <div id="clear"></div>
 </div>

-**App Workflow - Steps**
+**III.
+App Workflow - First Steps**

 Tip: Break up your analysis into modular functions.
 This will help big time in the Shiny Apps.
-We will build the following functions:
+In this section, we will build the following functions:

 1. Get stock lists
 2. Extract symbol based on user input
 3. Get Stock data
 4. Plot stock data
 5. Generate commentary
+6. Test workflow
-6. Save scripts (so that we can update our functions easily)
+7. Save scripts (so that we can update our functions easily)

+The structure for these steps is as follows:
+For the most functions, we prepared a *Test code* chunk that will help you to come up with an approach to write the function in the *Modularize (function)* chunk which then will be saved later.
+Good practice is to also test if the function works under *Example function falls*.

+### 1.1 - Stock List
-### 1.1 Get the stock list
+*Get the stock list*

 We want to have a list of stocks, that the user can select from.
 We need a function that retrieves all the stocks in a given index.
 The following function is designed for the three major US indices and the biggest German index containing the 30 largest German blue-chip companies: